segmentio/segment-docs/src/connections/destinations/catalog/voucherify-actions/index.md

 > (delete after reading) Include a 1-2 sentence introduction to your company and the value it provides to customers - updating the name and hyperlink.
 Please leave the utm string unchanged.

 [Voucherify](https://voucherify.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) helps developers integrate digital promotions across any marketing channel or customer touchpoint - eventually giving full control over campaigns back to the marketing team.
-The integration works in outbound and inbound models allowing brands to use Voucherify as both the Destination and Source of customer data.

 This destination is maintained by Voucherify.
 For any issues with the destination, [contact their Support team](mailto:support@voucherify.io).